finsberg/IN1910_H22/book/docs/info/motivation.md

 # The motivation behind IN1910

-The paper [*Best Practices for Scientific Computing*](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) by Wilson, et al, discusses the need for better practicies in the field of scientific computing.
+The paper [*Best Practices for Scientific Computing*](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) by Wilson, et al, discusses the need for better practices in the field of scientific computing.
 They quote recent studies that show scientists typically use 30% or more of their time developing software, but that 90% or more are primarily self-taught.
-As a result, most are not properly trained in the use of good tools and practicies.
+As a result, most are not properly trained in the use of good tools and practices.

 A movement called [*Software Carpentry*](https://software-carpentry.org/) is trying to remedy the situation by giving workshops and sharing resources for training researchers in computing and programming.
 As the name implies, the goal is to give researchers a set of useful *tools* and the competence and confidence to use them properly.